wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Create the getDateTime() Function

 The HTML input type `datetime-local` is formatted as **YYYY-MM-DDThh:mm**.
-So we will separate the date from the hour by splitting it on the character `T`.
+So we will write a function to separate the date from the hour by splitting it on the character `T`.
 For instance in the example `2018-06-12T19:30` we'd have `2018-06-12` for the date and  `19:30` for the hour.

 * Add this below code snippet to your `server.js` to add the `getDateTime()` function